dair-ai/dair-ai.github.io/_posts/2020-03-30-An_Illustrated_Guide_to_Graph_Neural_Networks.md

 ### **📝 Graph Neural Networks, a summary**

-Using GNNs are fairly simple.
+GNNs are fairly simple to use.
 In fact, implementing them involved four steps.

 1. Given a graph, we first convert the nodes to recurrent units and the edges to feed-forward neural networks.
 2. Then we perform Neighbourhood Aggregation (Message Passing, if that sounds better) for all nodes ***n*** number of times.